Object-Centric World Models from Few-Shot Annotations for Sample-Efficient Reinforcement Learning: Analysis

 \section{Analysis}

-\subsection{Completeness of the object representation}
+\subsection{Completeness of the Object Representation}

-As described in Section \ref{sec:related-work:Cutie}, we utilize the output feature of Cutie's object transformer.
+We utilize the output feature of the object transformer in the video model.
 While this feature theoretically contains all the state and positional information of an object, it is uncertain whether it fully captures these details in practice.
 Specifically, we need to determine if the masked pooling could potentially obscure positional information.
 The agent's performance, as demonstrated in Section \ref{sec:exps}, provides general quantitative evidence.
 Here, we present qualitative evidence to support this claim.

-To validate the completeness of the object representation, we trained a 4-layer ConvTranspose2d \citep{zeiler_deconvolutional_2010} decoder on the Atari Boxing game.
-This decoder takes two 2048-dimensional object features as inputs, corresponding to the white and black players, respectively, to reconstruct the observation.
-The dataset was collected using a random policy, with 10,000 frames for training and 1,000 frames for validation.
-Sample reconstructions result from the validation set are shown in Figure \ref{fig:obj-decoder}.
+We trained a 4-layer ConvTranspose2d \citep{zeiler_deconvolutional_2010} decoder on the Atari Boxing game.
+It takes two vector-based object features as inputs, corresponding to the white and black players, respectively, to reconstruct the observation.
+The dataset was collected using a random policy, with $10,000$ frames for training and $1,000$ frames for validation.
+Sample reconstructions result from the validation set are shown in Figure~\ref{fig:obj-decoder}.
 This indicates that these features effectively capture the state and position of the objects.
+Both SAM2 and Cutie features can provide similar outcomes in this test, but the model takes a larger number of update steps to converge when using the SAM2 feature compared using the Cutie feature.